-Top 10 most expensive pieces of furniture in the world
+Top 10 most expensive furniture in the world in 2024

 Words by Ankita Bhowmick in The Lifestyle · May 21st, 2019

-A home, how much ever beautiful, is never complete without furniture.
-Good quality furniture can cost quite a lot and pieces of certain luxury furniture can get very expensive.
-But if you have ever wondered how expensive a piece of furniture could get, here's a list of the top 10 most expensive pieces of furniture in the world in 2023.
+A home, however beautiful, is never complete without furniture.
+Good quality furniture can cost quite a lot, and specific pieces of luxury furniture can be costly.
+But if you have ever wondered how expensive a piece of furniture could get, here's a list of the world's top 10 most expensive pieces of furniture in 2024.

 1. The Badminton Chest $36.7 Million